List of Fantastic Beasts characters: Tina Goldstein

 Porpentina Esther "Tina" Goldstein (played by Katherine Waterston) is a grounded, down-to-earth witch and demoted auror employed by MACUSA.
 Unlike her sister, Tina has no special powers beyond being a competent witch.
-But she is never afraid to assert herself when she believes she is right, a trait which gets her in trouble with the MACUSA.
+But she is never afraid to assert herself when she believes she is right, a trait which gets her in trouble with MACUSA.
 Tina played an instrumental role in the New York incident, helping Newt secure the creatures that escaped from his magical suitcase.
 She helps Newt to clear their names after they are framed by Percival Graves - Head of the American auror office in order to keep his motives and actions secret.
 Tina was the only person besides Newt to show compassion to Credence both before and after his magical powers were revealed.
 At the end of Fantastic Beasts, she and Newt have a tender parting before he returns to Europe.
 Tina was later promoted back to her position of Auror.

-In Crimes of Grindelwald, Tina attempts to find and help Credence along with Newt and fights against Grindelwald’s forces in the Paris incident.
+In Crimes of Grindelwald, Tina attempts to find and help Credence along with Newt and fights against Grindelwald's forces in the Paris incident.
 She is cold toward Newt throughout most of this adventure, until she discovers that it is not Newt but his brother who is engaged to Leta Lestrange, as had been mistakenly been reported.

-In Secrets of Dumbledore, it's revealed Tina is now head of the American Auror office in New York, so she has no part in the events of this film.
+In Secrets of Dumbledore, it is revealed Tina is now head of the American Auror office in New York, so she has no part in the events of this film.
 Tina briefly reunites with Newt at Queenie and Jacob's wedding.
 The warmth of this reunion hints at the eventual romantic relationship between the two.